-The parties are expected to ask and respond to questions on their own behalf throughout all phases of the resolution process.
+The parties are expected to ask and respond to questions themselves throughout all phases of the resolution process.
 Although the Advisor generally may not speak on behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or by conferring or passing notes during any resolution process meeting or interview.
 For longer or more involved discussions, the parties and their Advisors should ask for breaks to allow for private consultation.